Social Studies

 (One semester course–0.5 credit)

-Psychology 130 focuses on integrating career development into important life choices.
-Emphasis is given to helping students learn the skills involved in developing career awareness, making career decisions and taking career action.
+Career Psychology focuses on integrating career development into important life choices.
+Emphasis is given to helping students learn the skills involved in developing career awareness, making career decisions, and taking career action.
+Decision-making strategies, resume writing, interviewing skills, and job search techniques are reviewed.
+This course is worth three transferable elective credit hours through Lewis & Clark Community College.

 (One semester course–0.5 credit)*